Californios: Definitions

+Calisphere and author Ferol Egan restrict the meaning of Californio to the Californian elite who acquired land during the Spanish and Mexican periods and their descendants.

 Leonard Pitt considers a Californio to be any Spanish-speaking person born in California.
 Writer Jose Antonio Burciaga considers Californios to be any Hispanic living in California, even if they have lived there temporarily.
 Burciaga, in a 1995 Los Angeles Times article, points to such examples as Cesar Chavez, Luisa Moreno and Bert Corona.

-Although sources differ on some elements of classification, they have consensus that Californio includes at a minimum, Hispanic people with origins in Alta California.

 History

 Early colonization

-In 1769, Gaspar de Portolá and less than two hundred men, on expedition founded the Presidio of San Diego (military post).
+In 1769, Gaspar de Portolá and less than two hundred men, on an expedition, founded the Presidio of San Diego as a military post.
 On July 16, Franciscan friars Junípero Serra, Juan Viscaino and Fernando Parron raised and 'blessed a cross', establishing the first mission in upper Las Californias, Mission San Diego de Alcalá.
 Colonists began arriving in 1774.

-Monterey, California was established in 1770 by Father Junípero Serra and Gaspar de Portolà (first governor of Las Californias province (1767–1770), explorer and founder of San Diego and Monterey).
+Monterey was established in 1770 by Father Junípero Serra and Gaspar de Portolà (the first governor of Las Californias province (1767–1770), explorer and founder of San Diego and Monterey).
 Monterey was settled with two friars and about 40 men and served as the capital of California from 1777 to 1849.
-The nearby Carmel Mission, in Carmel, California was moved there after a year in Monterey to keep the mission and its Mission Indians away from the Monterey Presidio soldiers.
+The nearby Carmel Mission in Carmel was moved there after a year in Monterey to keep the mission and its Mission Indians away from the Monterey Presidio soldiers.
 It was the headquarters of the original Alta California province missions headed by Father-President Junípero Serra from 1770 until his death in 1784—he is buried there.
 Monterey was originally the only port of entry for all taxable goods in California.
 All ships were supposed to clear through Monterey and pay the roughly 42% tariff (customs duties on imported goods before trading anywhere else in Alta California).
 The oldest governmental building in the state is the Monterey Custom House and California's Historic Landmark Number One.
 The Californian, California's oldest newspaper, was first published in Monterey on August 15, 1846, after the city's occupation by the U.S. Navy's Pacific Squadron on July 7, 1846.